remondis-it/remap/README.md

 * type inheritance
 * fields holding non-Java Bean types can be mapped using a specific type mapping.
 * mapping object references to fields
-* restrictive visibilities
 * mapping from interface to Java Bean type
-* mapping of nested collections (Attention: maps are not collections!)
+* mapping of nested collections
-* mapping of maps using `replace` and a transformation function that maps key and values
+* mapping of nested maps
 * unit testing of mapping specifications
 * mapping without invasively changing code of involved objects
 * overwrite fields in an instance by specifying the target instance for the mapping